In this blog, we will discuss the best places to sell computers.

-Exit Technologies is an example of one of these firms, as we specialize in the sale and re-purposing of a wide range of IT resources.
-We partner with large companies and data centers that may have a significant number of used computers to sell, especially Windows-based desktops and laptops (and laptop parts)— but we also have experience making deals on bulk quantities of iMacs and other Apple products.
+Exit Technologies has years of experience in dealing with used Windows-based desktops and laptops (and laptop parts).
+We also have experience making deals on bulk quantities of iMacs and other Apple products.

-Any outside entity can submit a quote request that includes a full inventory of the devices they are looking to sell– and then receive a compiled quote that is typically close to 80 percent of wholesale pricing for new hardware.
+Any outside entity can submit a quote request that includes a full inventory of the devices they are looking to sell.
+The company will then receive a compiled quote that is typically close to 80 percent of wholesale pricing for new hardware.

 Exit Technologies can provide value estimates for individual components such as CPUs, hard drives, and RAM.
-This way, a company can still sell the valuable parts while recycling the rest.
+This way, a company can still sell valuable parts while recycling the rest.

-In fact, some will send representatives out to individual companies to help with packing and shipping via freight methods– which is a major time-saver.
+In fact, some will send representatives out to individual companies to help with packing and shipping via freight methods.
+This is a major time-saver.

 A Quick Summary

 All IT resources should be seen as a corporate asset, even when they are planned to be replaced with something bigger, faster, and newer.

-Therefore trusting a specialized technology liquidator is often the preferred solution, as they have the expertise to offer good value while handling the full sale process from end to end.
+Therefore trusting a specialized technology liquidator is often the preferred solution.
+Most have the expertise to offer good value while handling the full sale process from end-to-end.

 If used computers or servers are being sold to an outside buyer, any hard drive connected to the systems must be securely wiped of all data.